 - If you want a wooden puzzle, I’d recommend the Djeco Nature and Co Cube Puzzle.
 It has 4 four cubes and depending on what side is up, you can make several pictures from it.
 It’s the kind of puzzle that she will need help with now but she will still love in a couple of years.

 - I’m a big fan of magnetic toys for this age group.
-I stock 2 magnetic fishing games/puzzles and I also love Abby and Emma – where your child can dress these wooden dolls and learn what clothes match etc.
+I stock 2 magnetic fishing games/puzzles and I also love Nina – where your child can dress these wooden dolls and learn what clothes match etc.

 - If you are always eating or having cups of tea when she is over, having some play food will help your grand daughter feel part of the gang in preparing and serving.
 The wooden tea set that I stock is gorgeous.
 My girls got the felt food when they were her age and they still play with it, and if it gets griming, it can be washed.

 - Finally, although not really a traditional girl’s toy, if she doesn’t have a train set, having one at Grandpa’s house could be a real treat.
-I stock a beginners one that Melissa and Doug make which would be more than adequate.
 If you buy a wooden train set, you can add to it as your child and family grow as all wooden tracks and trains work/fit together.

 It’s very hard to know what to buy for this age group and it depends a lot on the child.
 A lot of toys that she would probably love are recommended for children aged 3+.
 This is just a precautionary safety standard that a lot of people will ignore, especially if their child isn’t one who puts things in their mouth.
 It is nearly always ignored when a second child is added to a family as it’s not fair to put the older child’s toys away when a baby arrives.
 If you have already gone through a set of toys for babies, you probably don’t want to invest in another set of toys that will last less than a year before she grows out of them, so choose wisely and hopefully these ones will last a good bit longer.